On the irreducibility of locally analytic principal series representations: Representations induced from a parabolic subgroup

 is a topological isomorphism. \end{prop}

-{\it Proof.} (i) $V'_w$ is a finite-dimensional $K$-vector space and hence finitely generated as $D(P^+_w,K)$-module. $V_w$ is thus a strongly admissible representation of $P^+_w$ in the sense of \cite{ST1}, \S 3.
+{\it Proof.} (i) The $K$-vector space $V'_w$ is finite-dimensional and hence finitely generated as $D(P^+_w,K)$-module.
+Thus $V_w$ is a strongly admissible representation of $P^+_w$ in the sense of \cite{ST1}, \S 3.
 This implies that $V'_w$ is a co-admissible $D(P^+_w,K)$-module in the sense of \cite{ST2}, \S 3 (cf. \cite{ST2}, paragraph following Prop.
 6.4).
-As a co-admissible module the canonical map
+Hence

 is an isomorphism of $K$-vector spaces.
 By \cite{ST2}, Theorem A, p.
-152, for every $r \in (\frac{1}{p},1)$ the canonical map
+152, for every $r \in (\frac{1}{p},1)$, the canonical map

 has dense image, and is therefore surjective.
 For $r_1 < r_2 <1$ the map $\phi_{r_1}$ factors through $\phi_{r_2}$.
 This implies that the family $\ker(\phi_r)$ is decreasing with increasing $r$.
 The intersection of all $\ker(\phi_r)$ is the zero space because $\phi$ is injective.
 As $V'_w$ is finite-dimensional, there must be some $r \in (\frac{1}{p},1)$ such that $\ker(\phi_r)$ is zero.
 Hence, there is necessarily some $r \in (\frac{1}{p},1)$ such that the map $V'_w \lra D_r(P^+_w,K) \otimes_{D(P^+_w,K)} V'_w$ is bijective.